Eigenstate/dabble/docs/parameter_api.rst

     :show-inheritance:

 The VMD plugin `psfgen <http://www.ks.uiuc.edu/Research/vmd/plugins/psfgen/>`_ is used to generate parameterized files with CHARMM parameters.
-Dabble writes an input file for psfgen, and handles all its quirks (such as not allowing segments to have more than 10,000 atoms because its PDB parser is the worst).
+Dabble uses the `Python interface to psfgen <https://psfgen.robinbetz.com>`_ to invoke this code, and handles all its quirks (such as not allowing segments to have more than 10,000 atoms because its PDB parser is the worst).

 .. autoclass:: Dabble.param.CharmmWriter